jbcodeforce/java-studies/docs/index.md

 By setting packaging to pom type, we're declaring that project will serve as a parent or an aggregator for other sub module project.
 A module element is added to the parent project.

-When running `mvn package` command in the parent project directory, Maven will build and test all the dependant modules.
+When running `mvn package` command in the parent project directory, Maven will build and test all the dependent modules.
 To bypass integration test: `mvn install -DskipITs`

 !!! note
 		Recall that maven `profile` helps to define specific environments for maven execution.
 It is useful, to set some different runtime properties.
 Useful for testing and production packaging.